Get Started

 API Tokens

-You’ll need Glean API credentials, and specifically a user-scoped API token.
+To use API tokens you’ll need a user-scoped API token.
 API Tokens require the following scopes: chat

 , search